lix-project/lix/lix/libexpr/builtins/scopedImport.md

 in scopedImport overrides ./bla.nix
 ```

-Similarly, one can simply extend the set of builtin functions.
+Similarly, it can be used to extend the set of builtin functions.

 > **Warning**
 >
-> A downside of using `scopedImport` is that it bypasses the evaluation cache.
+> One of the downsides of `scopedImport` is that it bypasses the evaluation cache.
-> This means that importing a file multiple times will lead to multiple parsings
+> This means that importing a file multiple times will lead to multiple expensive
-> and evaluations.
+> parsings and evaluations.
->
-> Please note also that the files imported via `scopedImport` contain free variables
-> and thus cannot be imported using the regular `import`.